bhumii-ka/RAG_model/README.md

 - **LLaMA**: Large language model used for natural language understanding and answer generation.
 - **SentenceTransformer**: Used for encoding queries and documents to vectors for semantic similarity.
 - **Gradio**: Simplified web interface for machine learning applications.
+- **Flask**: Hosting the Llama model on local host from local machine